-To delete a ghost file in Windows 10, try one of the following solutions below.
+To delete a ghost file in Windows 11 or Windows 10, try one of the following solutions below.

 The solutions below are also applicable to the error “File access denied – You need permission to perform this action” when you delete a file or folder.